 I feel the solutions recommended for Small Water Suppliers should be standard for everyone across Canada not just for small water suppliers explained below.
-Maintenance could be similar to when local fire fighters check commercial establishments to ensure they meet fire safety codes with an operational fire extinguisher.
-This would have many benefits such as: reduce water consumption because homeowners would need to buy replacement water filters at the rate they are consumed, the actual cost of water would be realized, and water suppliers could focus on contaminants caused by climate change.
+Maintenance could be handled like local fire fighters when they check commercial establishments to ensure they have an operational fire extinguisher to meet fire safety codes.
+This would have many benefits such as: reduce water consumption because homeowners would need to buy replacement water filters at the rate they are consumed, chlorine wouldn’t need to be injected in the distribution system (the pipes between the water treatment plant and the taps in your home) to indicate contaminants were present, the actual cost of water would be realized, and water suppliers could focus on contaminants caused by climate change.
+As well it would protect homeowners when contaminants enter in the distribution system through cross-connection, back flow, or contamination of reservoirs.
 Click here to read the guidebook from the British Columbia Health Protection Branch, Ministry of Health or read some excerpts below.

 Small Water Suppliers serving up to 500 individuals during any 24 hours period are exempt from the Drinking Water Protection Act if each recipient has a point of use (POU) or point of entry (POE) treatment system that makes the water potable.

 The water in the distribution system of a small water system may not have to meet the potability requirement if each recipient of water from the system has a point‐of‐entry (POE) or point‐of‐use (POU) treatment system that treats the water at the tap or when it enters the building.
 POE/POU systems are required to meet the same potability standards as treatment systems used in centralized water supply systems.
 Also, the water supplier must ensure that the location of non‐potable discharge and non‐potable water piping are identified by markings that are permanent, distinct and easily recognized.